docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 specify whether it allows the user to select only one or multiple items.
 If a list contains more items than can be displayed in the available area, a scrollbar may appear that allows the user to scroll through all the list items.
-A list box can display items in multiple columns; see "Creating multi-column lists" on page 73.
+A list box can display items in multiple columns; see :ref:`creating-multi-column-lists`.
 A DropDownList control displays a single visible item.
 When you click the control, a list drops down and allows you to select one of the other items in the list.
 Drop-down lists can have nonselectable separator items for visually separating